artsy/README/careers/ladder.md

 - Owns a service or large technology component.

 #### Impact
+- Delivers significant business value at team level.
-- Helps the team deliver on its goals with impact.
+- Helps the team deliver on its overall goals.
+- Can drive specific initiatives.

 #### Influence
 - Persistent in the face of roadblocks, dispatches them efficiently, pulling in others as necessary.
 - Has end-to-end responsibility on projects of increasing complexity and contributes to code that is shared across projects.
+- Effectively partners with team's cross-functional partners (including PM, Designer, Data Analyst).
 - Mentors junior engineers.

 #### Discretion
 - Requires minimal direction or oversight, delivers quickly.
 - Understands elements of the business that their work supports.
+- Demonstrates fluency with team KPIs and key drivers of these KPIs.
 - Demonstrates knowledge of industry trends, infrastructure and systems.

 ### IC4 Staff Engineer